Exotic Vietnamese fruits to eat while in Vietnam

 This fairly popular Vietnamese Fruit its got a soft flesh, which is white and somewhat watery, melts in the mouth and offers a sweet taste with occasional hints of sourness, while predominantly being soft and creamy.

 The ideal mangosteen contains more flesh and fewer seeds.
 The season typically spans from May to September.
 To pick the best ones in the market, look for a green cap, ensure the fruit is fresh and free from cracks.
 Additionally, when holding the fruit upside down, the number of “flower petals” on the bottom indicates the number of sections inside the fruit.
+Here is the photo of Vietnamese Mangosteen;

 The best and premium quality of this tropical fruit in Vietnam varies from the top Ri 6 from Vinh Long and the Cai Mon growing in Ben Tre (Both in Mekong Delta).

-Vietnamese pomelo is a special citrusy fruit with natural sweetness and aromatic taste with variety of types found in any season and, anywhere in Vietnam.
+Local pomelo is a special citrusy fruit with natural sweetness and aromatic taste with variety of types found in any season and, anywhere in Vietnam.

 Furthermore, Vietnamese dragon fruit is cultivated in various locations, including Mui Ne Binh Thuan, Long An, Tien Giang, Nha Trang, and Ho Chi Minh City.
 Notably, the plant is a type of cactus.
 The fruit comes in three distinct varieties: two with pink skin but differing flesh colours, and another variety with yellow skin and white flesh.